Curvature-driven transport of thin Bingham fluid layers in airway bifurcations: Numerical simulations of the motion of a layer of a Bingham fluid on the wall of an airway tree

-The healthy layer thickness chosen in our work corresponds to the most frequent mean value reported in the literature: $\tau = 10 \ \mu$m \cite{karamaoun_new_2018}.
+The healthy layer thickness chosen in our work corresponds to the most frequent reported mean value in the literature: $\tau = 10 \ \mu$m \cite{karamaoun_new_2018}.
 Several other thickness values have been simulated to mimic pathological mucus layer, up to $\tau = 150 \ \mu$m.

-We estimated the characteristic size of the domain $R$ using the airways radii.
-The thickness can be considered small relatively to the curvature radius in most of the generations of the tree.
+We estimated the characteristic size of the domain $R$ using the airway radii.
+The thickness can be considered small relative to the curvature radius in most generations of the tree.
 We indicated in the results when this hypothesis breaks.
-We use the results from lubrication theory of a Bingham fluid to estimate the main component of the thin Bingham fluid layer velocity.
+We use the results from the lubrication theory of a Bingham fluid to estimate the main component of the thin Bingham fluid layer velocity.

-Embedded capability of Comsol Multiphysics 3.5a are used to compute the tangential and normal vectors of a surface.
-Moreover, these vectors define an orthonormal local basis and the metric tensors $g^{(i,j)}$ and $g_{(i,j)}$ are equal to the identity matrix.
-As a consequence, the dominant velocities of the Bingham layer averaged over its thickness express as
+The embedded capability of Comsol Multiphysics 3.5a was used to compute the tangential and normal vectors of a surface.
+Moreover, these vectors define an orthonormal local basis, and the metric tensors $g^{(i,j)}$ and $g_{(i,j)}$ are equal to the identity matrix.
+As a consequence, the dominant velocities of the Bingham layer averaged over its thickness are expressed as

 We use the embedded surface derivatives in Comsol Multiphysics to compute the surface divergence of the normal $\boldsymbol{n}$ to the surface.
-The mean curvature of the surface of the airway walls is then $\kappa = \frac12 \Div_{\xi}(\boldsymbol{n})$.
-To avoid a noisy curvature due to the meshing of the surface, the resulting curvature is smoothed locally using a kernel whose width is determined in section \ref{curvSmooth} of this Supplemental Materials.
+The mean curvature of the airway wall surface is then calculated as $\kappa = \frac12 \Div_{\xi}(\boldsymbol{n})$.
+To avoid a noisy curvature resulting from the meshing of the surface, the computed curvature is locally smoothed using a kernel, the width of which is determined in section \ref{curvSmooth} of this Supplemental Materials.

 We assume that the air pressure in the airways is $0$.
-Then, the Laplace pressure is then computed as $p_L = - 2 \gamma \kappa$, with $\gamma$ the surface tension.
+Then, the Laplace pressure is computed as $p_L = - 2 \gamma \kappa$, where $\gamma$ is the surface tension.